 Receiver - Model ARB - Type CRV-46151

 The ARB receiver was a six tube superheterodyne receiver intended for use in USN aircraft.
 It was an updated version of the earlier, mid-thirties RU receiver series that required several sets of plug-in coil assemblies to change tuning ranges in addition to a baffling array of remote boxes, remote cables and a junction box for interconnection of all of the extra pieces.
-The ARB receiver simplified the hook-up and dramatically improved the overall performance by replacing the RU's TRF circuit with a superheterodyne circuit.
+The ARB receiver simplified the hook-up and dramatically improved the overall performance by replacing the RU's TRF with Tracking BFO circuit with a superheterodyne circuit.
 The ARB receiver tuned from 195kc up to 9.05mc in four bands.
-Two dual-frequency IF amplifiers are utilized with 135kc used in the 195kc to 1600kc range and 915kc used from 1.6mc to 9.05mc.
+Two dual-frequency IF amplifiers are utilized with 135kc used in the 195kc to 1600kc range and 915kc used from 1.6mc to 9.05mc (a dual frequency BFO was also required.)
 The receiver used 12 volt heater tubes (in series-parallel for 24-28 volt operation) and had one RF amplifier 12SF7, a Converter 12SA7, two IF amplifiers, both 12SF7, Det-AVC-1AF stage 12SF7 and an audio output stage 12A6.
 A neon bulb was used as a voltage regulator for the LO part of the Converter stage.
 The lower two bands could be set up for loop operation, specifically for homing DF purposes.
 All four bands could be used for Communications and operated with the various types of aircraft antennae available.
-To simplify the external power hookups the aircraft +28vdc buss was connected to POWER for tube heaters and inside the ARB was a dynamotor that provided the +230vdc B+.
+To simplify the external power hookup, the aircraft +28vdc buss was connected to POWER for tube heaters and inside the ARB was a dynamotor that provided the +230vdc B+.

 The initial ARB receivers are pre-WWII and were used for Communications and for Homing DF.
 For DF, the aircraft had to be equipped with a rotatable, non-center-tapped, loop antenna that could be connected to the ARB receiver terminals marked L1 and L2 (L2 is chassis ground.)
 When connected in this way, the loop would be operational only on the two lower frequency bands only (195kc to 1600kc.)
 This type of loop antenna would have a bi-directional "figure-8" pattern and was generally set "athwartship" and the airplane steered towards the minimum signal response (homing.)
 The two other antenna terminals are marked AT and AF.
 AT indicated a "Trailing Antenna" which was normally installed in larger aircraft and consisted of a clad stranded steel cable with flight weight that could be reeled out to about 200 feet behind the aircraft when in flight.
 AF indicated "Fixed Antenna" which was a smaller antenna consisting of an off-center fed wire between the cockpit and the tail of the airplane or it could be a short vertical installed on larger aircraft (usually 4 to 5 feet tall maximum.)